ai4os/ai4-docs/source/user/howto/tools/federated-server.rst

   as a way to authenticate them and keep the training private and secure.

-* ``Federated configuration`` section will let you choose how many rounds you will train, the minimm number of clients, the federated averaging methods, and the metric analyzed.
+* ``Federated configuration`` section will let you choose how many rounds you will train, the minimum number of clients, the federated averaging methods, and the metric analyzed.

 Federated learning training in AI4EOSC
 --------------------------------------